Heinrich Blücher: In popular culture

-Hannah Arendt (2012)

-Axel Milberg plays Heinrich Blücher in the film which takes place during and after Arendt's research and publication of Eichmann in Jerusalem.
+Axel Milberg plays Heinrich Blücher in the 2012 film Hannah Arendt, which takes place during and after Arendt's research and publication of Eichmann in Jerusalem.
 Blücher is portrayed as a loving husband, who plays an active role in Arendt's life.
 He is also shown to be active in the social circles Arendt and he travel in, posed in frequent heated debate with Hans Jonas.
 He is described in the movie as having followed Rosa Luxemburg "to the end".
 In the movie he is seen deeply in love with Arendt, despite the indication of mutual infidelities that imply a marriage based in some form of polyamory.
 He is also shown as emotionally supportive of Arendt during the fallout from the aforementioned publication, consoling her on the loss of her friend Kurt Blumenfeld.